Projects & Initiatives

 PhotonicLEAP is a European H2020 collaborative research project and is due to run until the end of 2024.

-The Photonic LEAP project and its goals were demonstrated at various events and exhibitions in 2023.
-Among these were demonstrations at Photonics West, PIC International and Laser World of Photonics Munich.
+The Photonic LEAP project and its goals were demonstrated at various events and exhibitions in 2023 and already in 2024.
+Among these were demonstrations at Photonics West, PIC International and Laser World of Photonics Munich, Photonic Integration Week in Valencia and OFC in San Diego.

 In addition, the article “PhotonicLEAP project awarded €5 million in EU funding”, highlighting the development of impactful photonic packaging and test technologies was published by optics.org.

-At the ECOC in Glasgow, a presentation on laser soldering of Si PICs to glass substrates was held by Kevin Shortiss, titled “New Process and Equipment Development”.
-Peter O’Brien demonstrated the project as part of a workshop hosted by Tyndall and AIM Photonics
+At the ECOC in Glasgow, a presentation on laser soldering of Si PICs to glass substrates was held by ficonTEC R&D’s Kevin Shortiss, titled ‘New Process and Equipment Development’.
+Peter O’Brien demonstrated the project as part of a workshop hosted by Tyndall and AIM Photonics.

 Optik-Net